carloscabo/copenhagen_theme/README.md

-# Copenhagen Theme by Zendesk
+# Villabona-Tabladiello Theme by Carlos Cabo based on Copenhagen Theme by Zendesk

-The Copenhagen theme is a responsive theme for Zendesk Guide.
-It is designed to be used together with [Theming Center](https://support.zendesk.com/hc/en-us/community/topics/115000528387-Zendesk-Guide-beta-Theming-Center)

-You can see the theme live [here](https://copenhagentheme.zendesk.com/hc/en-us).
+You can read the original documentation fot Copenhagen theme at its repository <https://github.com/zendesk/copenhagen_theme>

-The Copenhagen theme for Help Center consists of a [set of templates](#templates), [styles](#styles), a Javascript file used mainly for interactions and an [assets folder](#assets).
+Here you'll find mdifications ans

 ## How to use

 This is the latest version of the Copenhagen theme available for Guide.
 It is possible to use this repository as a starting point to build your own custom theme.
 You can fork this repository as you see fit.

 ## Customizing your theme

 Once you have forked this repository you can feel free to edit templates, CSS in `style.css` (if you would like to use SASS go to the [Using SASS section](#using-sass)), javascript and manage assets.

 ### Manifest file